-One more thing to consider is transportation unless you’re driving with your own car.
+One more thing to consider is transportation unless you’re driving in your own car.
 Dogs are not allowed on long-distance buses.
 Only small dogs in carriers are allowed on trains.
 I don’t want to discourage you completely from taking your dog on the Camino but I’d suggest doing proper research before starting the walk.
-There is a company that offers packages for pilgrims with a dog that include pet-friendly accommodation for every stage.
-Their website is in Spanish but you can use Google to translate it to English.
+There is a company that offers packages for pilgrims with a dog that include pet-friendly accommodations for every stage.
+Their website is in Spanish but you can use Google to translate it into English.

 Got any questions or comments?
 We would love to help!
 All questions and comments will be answered by us personally in Buy Me a Coffee.
 Click below and ask away.